nilaykamat/dropbox_sharable_links/README.md

 # dropbox_sharable_links
-Ths code snippet iterates through the folders provided in the code and generated sharable links for all files present in them.
+Ths code snippet iterates through the folders provided in the code and generates sharable links for all files present in them.